 Parents often stress about when to introduce their kids to Disney World, but there is no perfect age.
 The perfect age is simply whenever you can make it happen.
-Certainly one year won't make much difference in your son's experience, and there is a lot to be said for taking your son when he's old enough to truly remember the experience and also meet the height requirement for all the rides and attractions.
+Certainly, one year does not make much difference in your child's experience, and there is a lot to be said for taking your children at an age when they can remember the experience and also meet the height requirement for all the rides and attractions.

-As my kids have grown, they've come to love the other parks as much or even more than the Magic Kingdom.
-Their favorite attractions at Epcot are Mission: Space, Soarin', and Test Track, not to mention the fabulous international dining options in the World Showcase.
-When we visit Animal Kingdom, they must ride Avatar Flight of Passage, Expedition Everest and Kali River Rapids, and at Hollywood Studios, they make a beeline for The Twilight Zone Tower of Terror and the Rock 'n' Roller Coaster.
-At age 9 or 10, your son will enjoy helping you research the other parks and perhaps you might even let him decide which one he'd most like to visit.
+Older children may even love the other parks as much or even more than the Magic Kingdom.
+Most older kids' favorite attractions at Epcot are Mission: Space, Soarin', and Test Track, and the food and entertainment at the World Showcase.
+Older children can appreciate the Animal Kingdom for rides like Avatar Flight of Passage, Expedition Everest, and Kali River Rapids.
+At Hollywood Studios, older kids usually make a beeline for The Twilight Zone Tower of Terror and the Rock 'n' Roller Coaster.

-Do your homework.
-At twice the size of Manhattan, Disney World is a vast place comprising four theme parks, two water parks, over two dozen resorts, and an entertainment and shopping district.
+At twice the size of Manhattan, Disney World is a vast place comprising four theme parks, two water parks, more than two dozen resorts, and an entertainment and shopping district.
 You're not going to be able to do and see everything in a few days, but if you research wisely, you will be able to prioritize your must-do experiences and have a fabulous vacation with no regrets.

-Before your trip, be sure to spend some time getting to know MyMagic+, the innovative planning system Disney rolled out earlier this year that makes it easy to guarantee ride times with FastPass+, make dining reservations, find out about entertainment and events, and customize your experience exactly the way you want it.
-I've outlined many other tips in the Smart Parent's Guide to Disney World to find a handful of timesaving and potentially cost-saving tips.
+Before your trip, be sure to spend some time getting to know MyMagic+, the innovative planning system Disney developed that makes it easy to guarantee ride times with FastPass+, make dining reservations, find out about entertainment and events, and customize your experience exactly the way you want it.
+You can consult a number of guides to Disney World to find a handful of timesaving and potentially cost-saving tips.